bmblby/NYCollision/Readme.md

     npm install

+## usage
+start local server on ./dist directory for example with node to launch the application locally

+    npm start server

+## dev
 start webpack service from the root directory of the project to watch files from ./src

     npm run watch

-start local server on ./dist directory for example with node to launch the application locally

-    npm install -g http-server
-    http-server -p 8000